codelder/opsbox/WARP.md

 Conventions and notes
 - Align with CI toolchain versions when possible: Rust 1.90.0 and Node 22.
-- Frontend build will delete and repopulate backend/api-gateway/static.
+- Frontend build will delete and repopulate backend/opsbox-server/static.
 Rebuild frontend whenever UI changes must be reflected in the embedded binary.
-- api-gateway embeds static assets at compile time; after changing UI, you must rebuild the backend to ship updated assets.
+- opsbox-server embeds static assets at compile time; after changing UI, you must rebuild the backend to ship updated assets.

 Performance benchmarking (NDJSON)
 - Purpose: measure end-to-end throughput and observe the adaptive CPU guard while streaming NDJSON from S3/MinIO.
 - Script: scripts/bench-ndjson.sh
   - What it does:
-    - Restarts api-gateway with given CPU concurrency limit
+    - Restarts opsbox-server with given CPU concurrency limit
     - Runs a 120s test at CPU=16 and exports adaptive logs to a CSV in $HOME
     - Runs 30s tests at CPU=8,12,16 and prints a Markdown summary (lines, duration, avg tput)
   - Usage (macOS/Linux):